Adjudicating Tangled Terminal States on Tiny Graphs With Three Different Approaches

 My main debugging workhorse right now is a specially tuned simulated thermal annealing (SA) variant run on the classical s=1 limit of the Hamiltonian

 SA is a heuristic algorithm for first generating an approximation to a low-temperature Boltzmann distribution (over the states whose energies are given by the above expression) and then drawing samples from it.
-The Boltzmann distribution here could be ‘similar enough’ to the probability distribution after the quantum quench to get most/all the terminal state adjudications right — we’re about to check this!
+The Boltzmann distribution here could be ‘similar enough’ to the probability distribution after the quantum quench to get most/all the terminal state adjudications right.

 The variant I’m using is based on the D-Wave simulated annealing code with a specific choice of annealing schedule that they came up with that is supposed to reproduce the hardware distribution as closely as possible.
 I’ve been using it pretty extensively.